aether-framework/aether-datatypes/CONTRIBUTING.md

-## Contributing to Aether Profiler
+## Contributing to Aether Datatypes

-Thank you for your interest in contributing to Aether Profiler! 🎉
+Thank you for your interest in contributing to Aether Datatypes! 🎉

 We welcome all contributions, whether it's fixing bugs, adding features, improving documentation, or helping with discussions.